-The Chapel currently enjoys permission from The Church of England for six Sunday services each year and an unlimited number of additional services on an occasional basis.
-No events have been recorded in the last three years.
+St. Michael's currently enjoys permission from The Church of England for six Sunday services each year and an unlimited number of additional services on an occasional basis.
+During the most recent three years the church has hosted services for Christmas.
+There has also been one blessing, which took place in 2018.

-Voluntary activity undertaken by volunteers includes:-
+Voluntary activity undertaken by three local residents includes:-

-- Cleaning

-- Remittance of wall safe and service funds

-- Ad hoc reporting of building change
+- Occasional cleaning - Ad hoc reporting of building change